R0HIT-PRAKASH/Conference/phase1/README.txt

      Attendees: 7 to be shown the menu of options, 8 to end the program
      Speakers: 4 to be shown the menu of options, 5 to end the program

+Once you are done using the program for the time being, and want to save your files, you MUST end the program using the reference above, or else your data will not be saved.

 DEFAULTS PROVIDED
 - we'll enter the usernames and passwords of the users that we have in the .ser files
 - outline the events, etc. that are provided as a default